temportalflux/integro-tabletop/Backlog.md

 		}
 	}
 	```

-## Spell Containers
+- Spell Containers
 	- Preparation Source (can spells be prepared from here, i.e. spellbook for wizard)
 	- Max Spell Count (optional); max number of spells this container can hold (e.g. spell gems & scrolls only hold one)
 	- Max Level Per Spell (optional); max level any spell in this container can be (e.g. spell gems have a cap on the tier of spell)
 	- Max Total Level (optional): max value of the sum of all spell levels in this container (e.g. ring of spell storing has a general cap on all stored spells)
 	- Entries (list of spells)
 	- Some spell containers can only be transcribed from, never prepare or cast from

-## Inventory
-- non-stub search functionality

-## Performance
-- When a character is loaded, it shouldnt require any extra data from modules, it should be able to be fully self contained
-	- known problem areas: features which grant innate spellcasting
-- load spells and items in the background after the character is loaded
-- dont load feature groups (class, race, background, lineage, etc) unless the character needs access to editor.
-Once a character is created, the user doesn't usually need access to any of the other components that arent inlined into their character data.

-## Customizations
+## App Features
-Allow users to create new elements
-- Actions
-- Conditions
-- Saving Throw Modifiers
-- Skills
-- Other Proficiencies
-- Defenses
-- Feats
+- Modules page
+	- view all locally installed modules
+	- (action) force refresh to delete installation and reinstall (per module or all)
+	- (action) check for updates; query for any new revisions/commits
+	- (action) clone module from its source to a user's own homebrew

-## Save Data
+## Future Features
-- Save persistent data to session storage while character is open
-- eventually have this all query against github repos where classes, subclasses, backgrounds, lineages, upbringings, items, & spells all have a `repo`+`path` tuple which describes from where to fetch data updates from
-- modules can be added to the user's profile to be loaded when the application starts up (by querying the repos)

-## Mailbox
+### Mailbox
 - Pull requests are used to send items between characters
 - Characters in other repos can be added as friends (so mail can be sent)

-## Write Modules
-written in kdl, hosted in github
-- D&D Basic Rules
-- Elf and an Orc had a little baby (v2?)
-- Other Official D&D Content

-## User-Written Modules
+### User-Written Modules
 - users can create new modules, saved to github (or other backend servicer)
 - modules are querried from backend(s) on app load, and opt-in able for any given character
 - modules have permissions (based on backend) and user access can be added by the module owner via the app
 - App has interface support for editing modules (adding/removing content, updating content with versioning)

-## Standalone app?
+### Standalone app?
 - maybe run wasm in a winit window via https://docs.wasmtime.dev/